PRIVATE TOUR: Day Trip to Luxor from Marsa Alam ( ALL INCLUDED)

 Grilled Seafood

-Freshly caught seafood grilled to perfection, often served with rice or salads.
+Freshly caught seafood grilled to perfection, often served with rice or salad.

 Popular Activities